Diversan313/CS2Auto-Accept/README.md

-WORK IN PROGRESS repo, use for researching and testing, there are visible bugs!
+Use for researching and testing,stable version is active